 To be a thesis advisor or serve on a thesis committee, one must be a regular full-time faculty member or a multi-year contract instructor at the University of Colorado Boulder.
-In terms of rank, this means Professor, Associate Professor, Assistant Professor, Senior Instructor or Instructor.
+In terms of rank, this means Professor, Associate Professor, Assistant Professor, Teaching Associate Professor (Senior Instructor) or Teaching Assistant Professor (Instructor).
+Additionally, faculty must hold a terminal degree in their field (usually a Ph.D.).
 Graduate students are not allowed to serve on thesis committees.

 If you're not sure whether someone is eligible, email email@example.com with the name and department of the individual, and we will check eligibility for you.